maxspevack/fishwrap/docs/SCALING_THE_SCHOOL.md

 ## 🛠️ The Fix: The Industrial Revolution

 We realized we couldn't just tune the engine; we had to rebuild the factory.
-We implemented two major strategies: **The Golden Record** and **The Hatchet**.
+We implemented three major strategies.

 ### Strategy A: The Golden Record (Architecture)
 *aka "Score Once, Read Many"*